CESNET/eduroam-icinga/doc/icingaweb2_modules.md

-# icingaweb2 modules
+# Icinga Web 2 modules

-For our setup two additional icingaweb2 modules are used:
+For our setup two additional Icinga Web 2 modules are used:
 - director
 - fileshipper